Clinical Performance Exam (CPX)

 - To evaluate the effectiveness of our overall curriculum.

 The CPX is designed by a consortium of clinicians and medical educators from eight California medical schools to assess clinical skills essential to the practice of medicine regardless of specialty.
-Over 1000 students take this exam each year.
+More than 1000 students take this exam each year.
 During the exam, students will see eight patients with a broad range of ambulatory problems.
-The exam runs similarly to the Mini-CPX 2.
+The exam runs similarly to the Mini-CPX.
 Students will also be expected to communicate their thinking and preliminary plans to the patients.
 All students must pass the CPX before graduation.
 The exam is designed to be taken at the end of the core clerkships.
 Students who have completed at least four core clerkship blocks by the time of the CPX are required to take the exam; students who have completed three blocks are strongly encouraged to take it.
-Any student planning on extending curriculum should plan on taking the CPX before taking time off.
+Any student planning on extending their curriculum should plan on taking the CPX before taking time off.

 After the entire class has completed the exam, students will receive detailed feedback from the patient encounters and a set of scores with comparison standards.
 We will formulate specific remediation plans for those students who do not demonstrate a minimum standard of competence.
-All students are encouraged to work with a faculty preceptor to identify strengths and make plans for potential improvement.
+All students are encouraged to work with their coach or a faculty preceptor to identify strengths and make plans for potential improvement.